Tamizh019/CHILL_SPACE/docs/README.md

 - **Chat** in real time with all online users during study sessions
 - **Share files** by uploading in the sidebar - perfect for sharing project files, documents, and resources
 - **Send code** by toggling code mode in the chat input - great for sharing solutions and getting help
-- **Pick emojis** to add fun to your messages and keep the mood light during intense study sessions
+- **Pick emojis** to add fun to your messages and and keep the mood light during intense study sessions
 - **Reset your password** via the reset link if needed
 - **Access from anywhere** - works on college computers, personal devices, and restricted networks